A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Results and Discussion

-The absolute value of all elements of the reduced density matrix at 2 ps are shown, for some parameters, in Fig.~\ref{fig:dm}.
-Fig.~\ref{fig:dm}C,F correspond to the higher reorganization energy, and Fig.~\ref{fig:dm}C and Fig.~\ref{fig:dm}F represent the high and low temperature cases, respectively.
-Although they have roughly the same coherent length, they represent different situations.
-Due to high temperature, the density matrix in Fig.~\ref{fig:dm}C will represent the classical mixture with zero coherences, and populations being distributed over the sites, with sites 1 and 2 being mostly populated.
+The absolute value of all elements of the reduced density matrix at 2 ps are schematically shown in Fig.~\ref{fig:dm}.
+Fig.~\ref{fig:dm}C,F are for the higher reorganization energy, and Fig.~\ref{fig:dm}C and Fig.~\ref{fig:dm}F represent the high and low temperature cases, respectively.
+Although they have roughly the same coherence length, they represent different situations.
+Due to the high temperature, the density matrix in Fig.~\ref{fig:dm}C will represent the classical mixture with zero coherences, and populations being distributed over the sites, with sites 1 and 2 being mostly populated.
 In contrast, in Fig.~\ref{fig:dm}F, a separation between some sites is shown, but coherence is presented in one subspace.
 Populations and coherences are distributed over the sites 1, 2, 3, and 4, with sites 6, 7, and 8 being only weakly populated.
 This shows that the coherence length below 1 does not imply the lack of coherences but the possible existence of localized coherences, i.e. a small set of sites may have coherences between them.

 In Fig.~\ref{fig:corr_leng}B, when $\lambda \approx g$, the coherence length decreases for low temperatures in late stages of the dynamics.
-Inspecting Fig.~\ref{fig:dm}E, we associate this decrease of the coherence length with a localization of the exciton on the site 3, while retaining coherence with other sites.
+Inspecting Fig.~\ref{fig:dm}E, we associate this decrease of the coherence length with localization of the exciton on the site 3, while retaining coherence with other sites.
 In the early stages of the dynamics, the exciton is originally at the site 1 and hops through other sites until it reaches site 3.
 An early increase in the coherence length can be associated with these initial steps of the dynamics.
 This is followed by decreasing coherence length which is linked to the localization in other sites and finally at the site 3.
-At high temperatures, the coherent length shows a similar behavior to the case where the reorganization energy is high (Fig.~\ref{fig:corr_leng}C), as shown in Fig.~\ref{fig:dm}B, whose reduced density matrix is similar to Fig.~\ref{fig:dm}C. The difference amounts to very small correlations between sites, which explains different values of the coherence length: $L_{\rho}>1$ for Fig.~\ref{fig:dm}B and $L_{\rho}<1$ for Fig.~\ref{fig:dm}C.
+At high temperatures, the coherence length shows a similar behavior to the case where the reorganization energy is high (Fig.~\ref{fig:corr_leng}C), as shown in Fig.~\ref{fig:dm}B, whose reduced density matrix is similar to Fig.~\ref{fig:dm}C. The difference amounts to very small correlations between sites, which explains different values of the coherence length: $L_{\rho}>1$ for Fig.~\ref{fig:dm}B and $L_{\rho}<1$ for Fig.~\ref{fig:dm}C.

 For $\lambda = 40$ cm$^{-1}$ and low temperatures the exciton tends to hop coherently between the sites until it localizes.
 In Fig.~\ref{fig:dm}D, the exciton is mainly localized over two sites, with only a few non-zero coherences.
 Figs.~\ref{fig:dm}D and E differ in the number of weak coherences that appear when $\lambda < g$.
 Additionally, Fig.~\ref{fig:dm}A shows the behavior similar to Fig.~\ref{fig:dm}B in the high-temperature limit.
 Note that the coherence length is not bounded to 2.
 Furthermore, in Fig.~\ref{fig:corr_low}\ref{apendix:lowlamda}, the coherence length is shown to surpass the value of 2.
 Overall, we found that the coherence length does not exceed 4.